Medieval Horizons

 Why the Middle Ages Matter

-We tend to think of the Middle Ages as a dark, backward and unchanging time characterised by violence, ignorance and superstition.
-By contrast we believe progress arose from science and technological innovation, and that inventions of recent centuries created the modern world.
+We tend to think about the Middle Ages as a dark, backward and unchanging time characterised by violence, ignorance and superstition.
+By contrast we believe progress is the consequence of science and technological innovation, and that it was the inventions of recent centuries which created the modern world.

-Just as The Time Traveller's Guide to Medieval England revealed what it was like to live in the fourteenth century, Medieval Horizons provides the perfect primer to the era as a whole.
-It outlines the enormous cultural changes that took place - from literacy to living standards, inequality and even the developing sense of self - thereby correcting misconceptions and presenting the period as a revolutionary age of fundamental importance in the development of the Western world.
+Just as Ian Mortimer's bestselling Time Traveller's Guide to Medieval England revealed what it was like to live in the fourteenth century, Medieval Horizons provides the perfect primer to the period as a whole.
+It outlines the enormous cultural changes that took place - from literacy to living standards, inequality and even the developing sense of self - thereby correcting misconceptions and presenting the period as a revolutionary era, of fundamental importance in the development of the Western world.

 The Economist